Is Humidifier in Furnace Good or Bad? The Pros & Cons

 2. Easy to use and maintain

-This simply means that once you install it, you literally forget about its maintenance while enjoying the perfect humidity levels in your indoor air.
+This simply means that once you install it, you forget about its maintenance while enjoying the perfect humidity levels in your indoor air.

 Other models are installed and connected directly to your main water supply system.
 You will never be required to refill them.